A Low-rank Approximation for MDPs via Moment Coupling: Introduction

-At this point our work plugs into, and connects naturally, to the known {\em aggregation} method in ADP.
+At this point, we plug moment matching as a module into the known {\em aggregation} method in ADP.
 Aggregation reduces the dimensionality of the Bellman equation by solving it for a small (in relative terms) number of ``meta-states'', denoted by $L$.
-The extent of the reduction in computational effort depends on how $L$ compares to the number of ``detailed'' states $N$; the fewer the meta states, the less demanding the computation of the value function.
-In a finite-state-space setting, evaluating the performance of a given control then requires inverting an $L\times L$ matrix instead of the $N\times N$ matrix.

-The design parameters of aggregation---the so-called aggregation and disaggregation matrices---are typically chosen in an ad-hoc manner. {\em Moment matching offers a principled way to choose these that is grounded in approximation/optimality gap bounds. } Though the construction of the sister chain, via moment matching, adds computational complexity that could compromise the gains of aggregation.
+The extent of the reduction in computational effort depends on how $L$ compares to the number of ``detailed'' states, $N$; the fewer the meta states, the less demanding the computation of the value function.
+The design parameters of aggregation---the so-called aggregation and disaggregation matrices---are typically chosen in an ad-hoc manner. {\em Moment matching offers a principled way to choose these that is grounded in approximation/optimality gap bounds. }

-The classical moment problem in probability has a long history; see \cite{prekopa1990discrete} and the references therein.
-Our challenges here deviate from the classical moment problem.
-Most fundamentally, we are facing a {\em simultaneous} problem as we are trying to match the first two moment of all of $N=|\mathcal{S}|$ random variables --- one for each state, where the random variable for state $x$ has the distribution $P_{x\cdot}$---via convex combination of the {\em same} (small) set of random variables.
-This, as will be made evident through simple examples, is generally impossible.

-What we do, instead, is prioritize the first moment over the second.
-We use as our meta states a grid of spaced out states in the state space.
+Matching both moments, simultaneously for all states, is generally impossible if one wishes to have $L<N$; see \S \ref{sec:aggregation}; we prioritize the first moment over the second.
+Our meta states are a grid of spaced out states.
 These ``representative states'' are the effective support of the chain $\tilde{P}$.
-We match perfectly the first local moment $\mu(\cdot)$---a feasible and simple task---while maintaining, through {\em non-constant} spacing, a handle on the second-moment mismatch.
+We match perfectly the first local moment $\mu(\cdot)$ while maintaining, through {\em non-constant} spacing, a handle on the second-moment mismatch.
 The coarseness of the reduced state space is directly informed by the mathematical analysis.

-Interestingly, once the grid is (carefully) set, our mechanism for matching the first moment is equivalent to approximating the value at a state $x$ by a {\em distance-weighted interpolation} of the values at the corner of the grid box to which $x$ belongs.
-In particular, the more ``locally linear'' that the value is, the more accurate the approximation.
-Such an interpolation is rather intuitive --- moment matching gives it mathematical support.
+Interestingly, our moment matching gives mathematical justification to what is a rather intuitive choice of an aggregation matrix; see Theorem \ref{thm:backtodelta}.